30 cases used to bash Pakistan for 50pc imported corona cases to UK

 Charles Hymas said: “It is based on our understanding of PHE (Public Health England) data.
 The only information they are providing publicly is that figure.”

 While the right wing British Media has been criticising repatriation flights from Pakistan, it was the British government and the British High Commission in Islamabad which arranged repatriation flights from Pakistan.
-Qatar Airways was chosen for these flights with the Pakistani government facilitating the British government.
+Qatar Airways was chosen for these flights with the Pakistani government facilitating the British government in regards to the permissions for these flights.

 The UK did not screen or quarantine the passengers arriving from various countries until June.
 Many people believe that the right wing British media is shifting the failures of the Conservative government on Pakistan.
 Newspapers like Telegraph, Daily Mail and the Sun are considered allies of the Conservative government.